woodser/monero-java/README.md

 <dependency>
   <groupId>io.github.monero-ecosystem</groupId>
   <artifactId>monero-java</artifactId>
-  <version>0.2.1</version>
+  <version>0.3.0</version>
 </dependency>
 ```

 ### For Gradle, add to build.gradle:

-`compile 'io.github.monero-ecosystem:monero-java:0.2.1'`
+`compile 'io.github.monero-ecosystem:monero-java:0.3.0'`

 You are now ready to use this library with [monero-daemon-rpc](https://getmonero.org/resources/developer-guides/daemon-rpc.html) and [monero-wallet-rpc](https://getmonero.org/resources/developer-guides/wallet-rpc.html) endpoints.
-If you want to client-side wallets via native JNI bindings, first [build the JNI shared libraries](#building-jni-shared-libraries-from-source).
+If you want to use client-side wallets via native JNI bindings, first [build the JNI shared libraries](#building-jni-shared-libraries-from-source).

 ### If using RPC servers: